Skip to content

 • HSG provisioned and onboarded to mfusion

-• Guest VLAN created and configured on HSG
+• Guest VLAN created and configured on HSG (e.g., VLAN 200 for segregation from staff networks)

-• At least one hotspot instance created
+• At least one hotspot instance configured on HSG (mapped to guest VLAN)

 Architecture Overview